 These are some personal projects I have been working on to learn more about certain libraries and browser APIs.

 I like trying out “the last new thing” in a small project and publish it on GitHub, both as a personal reminder of what I did, and to help people looking for examples.
+Some of them represent earlier explorations, so they might not be at the quality level you would expect (think more of an MVP than fully fleshed out products).

 A mobile application to find and remove duplicated tracks from your Spotify library.